-4 The '70% DFE rule' is set out in section 394-35.

-- This Ruling will only apply if the Responsible Entity 25. establishes all of the Trees that were intended to be established under the Project within 18 months of the end of the income year in which the first 'participant' in the Project is accepted.5 For this Project the Trees must be established before 31 December 2014. - 26.
-In the context of this Project, the Trees will be established when they are planted on the land acquired for the purposes of the Project (see paragraph 51 of this Ruling).
-The Responsible Entity is required by section 394-10 of Schedule 1 of the TAA to notify the ATO if all of the Trees are not established by 31 December 2014.
+- 24. The taxation obligations and benefits set out below have been determined using the information provided to the Commissioner by the Responsible Entity (referred to as the 'forestry manager' in Division 394).
+On the basis of that information, the Commissioner has decided that on 30 June 2014 it will be reasonable to expect that the '70% DFE rule' will be satisfied.
+The Australian Taxation Office (ATO) may undertake review activities during the term of the Project to verify the information relied on for the purposes of the '70% DFE rule'. - 25.
+This Ruling will only apply if the Responsible Entity establishes all of the Trees that were intended to be established under the Project within 18 months of the end of the income year in which an amount is first paid under the Project by a 'participant' in the Project.
+5 For this Project the Trees must be established by 31 December 2015. - 26.
+In the context of this Project, the Trees will be established when they are planted on the land acquired for the purposes of the Project (see paragraph 52 of this Ruling).
+The Responsible Entity is required by section 394-10 of Schedule 1 to the TAA to notify the ATO if all of the Trees are not established by 31 December 2015.